What Is Ground-Level Ozone?

 Ozone is a gas composed of three oxygen atoms.
 While ozone can be found both in the Earth's upper atmosphere and at ground level, the location where it is found determines if ozone is considered beneficial or harmful to humans and the environment.
 When it is found in the upper atmosphere, ozone is beneficial by protecting us from the sun's ultraviolet rays.
 However, when this same gas occurs at ground-level, it is harmful and causes significant negative effects on human health and the environment.

 Ground-level ozone is formed when volatile organic compounds (VOCs) and nitrogen oxides (NOx) react in the atmosphere with sunlight and heat.
+Ozone can be transported long distances by wind.
+For this reason, even rural areas can experience high ozone levels.
 Since ozone requires the combination of sunlight and heat to form, it is mainly of concern during "Ozone Season" from March through November.